mongodb/terraform-provider-mongodbatlas/website/docs/r/organization.html.markdown

 `mongodbatlas_organization` provides a Organization resource.
 This allows organization to be created.

-~> **IMPORTANT NOTE:**  Creating an organization with this resource creates initial public and private key values that will need to be used in a seperate terraform module/blueprint to permit access to new organization.
+~> **IMPORTANT NOTE:**  Creating an organization with this resource creates initial public and private key values that will need to be used in a separate terraform module/blueprint to permit access to new organization.

 ## Example Usage